raycast/extensions/extensions/dash-off/README.md

 3. Check `External` and click `Create`
 4. In `App Name` type `Raycast Dash Off`
 5. In `User Support Mail` select your own email address
-6. In `User Support Mail` type your own email address (the same Gmail account you'll use to signin with)
+6. Go to `Test Users` and add the Gmail email address you'll use with this extension
 7. in `Developer Contact Info` type your own email address
 8. Press `Save and Continue`